Critical Thinking and Writing for Postgraduate Students

 What Students are Saying

-The hands-on activities… plus the reading attached provided insights and impacts on practice almost immediately because we learned while doing and reading.
-It is indeed an invaluable course that is relevant to every researcher at every point of their career.
-This should serve as a course content in any professional development program.
+The hands-on activities…, plus the readings attached, provided insights and impacts on practice almost immediately because we learned while doing and reading.
+It is indeed an invaluable course that is relevant to every researcher at every point in their career.
+This should serve as course content in any professional development programme.

 This course has helped me to pause, think and rethink how to critically and logically present, analyse and approach my ongoing thesis.
 The mentoring sessions were the most useful and thought provoking for me.
 My mentor was calm, ready to listen and her reviews have helped clarify issues and how to proceed in my ongoing thesis.